 "Let they who are without in-sight, look out!"

 excerpt from an upcoming article called "Pareidolia & the abyssmaleable nature of reality"

-Stainspotting: Some years ago, seeking relief from my intricate, time-consuming studio paintings, I sparked the pareidolia-based project "Stainspotting”, which is street-art in the most literal sense of the word.
-It exemplifies the principles of imperfection and impermanence, set by the wabi-sabi tradition, and offers a simplified glimpse into my divinatory creative process.
-It treats the surface of the material world as an oracle, rather than an obstacle.
+Stainspotting: Some years ago, seeking relief from my intricate, time-consuming studio paintings, I sparked the pareidolia-based project "Stainspotting”, a precursor to "Divined Designs", which consisted of street-art in the most literal sense of the word.
+It exemplified the principles of imperfection and impermanence, set by the wabi-sabi tradition, and offered a simplified glimpse into my divinatory creative process.
+It treated the surface of the material world as an oracle, rather than an obstacle.

 In order to see what is inside one's mind, the mind has to be projected outwards.
 This, in fact, is occurring all the time, automatically and mostly unnoticed.